MatteoSp/ConTools/README.md

 # ConTools
-A set of containerized tools and util
+A set of containerized tools and utils